 Children and teens crave routine and structure.
-They also need time to pursue their interests, explore their identities, and feel a sense of communal belonging.
+They also need time to pursue their interests and make connections with other students and teachers.
 With all their commitments in and out of school, how are they supposed to attend to these important needs?
 This is where W.I.N. time comes in.
 But what exactly is it?

 What is W.I.N.
 Time?

 W.I.N stands for ‘what I need.’
 W.I.N. time is a period of time during the school day that enables students to get what they need, when they need it.
 This could include academic support, social-emotional support, enrichment activities, passion projects, and more.